Georgia governor election: Democrat Stacey Abrams acknowledges defeat

-ATLANTA – Democrat Stacey Abrams, trailing Republican Brian Kemp in the race for Georgia governor, said Friday she was dropping plans to challenge the results of what she described as a flawed election.
+Democrat Stacey Abrams, trailing Republican Brian Kemp in the race for Georgia governor, said Friday she was dropping plans to challenge results of what she described as a flawed election.

-“Let’s be clear, this is not a speech of concession, because concession means to acknowledge an action is right, true or proper," Abrams said in her first public remarks since Election Night.
-“As a woman of conscience and faith, I cannot concede that.
-But my assessment is the law currently allows no further, viable remedy.”

-Abrams also said she would be filing a federal lawsuit against the state over what she called the "gross mismanagement" of the election – though not aimed at making her governor.
+She also said she would be filing a federal lawsuit over what she called the mismanagement of the vote – though not aimed at winning the race.

-Abrams' legal team had been considering a longshot legal challenge that could have been filed once the results are certified.
+Abrams' legal team had been considering a longshot legal challenge among other legal options that could be filed once the results are certified.

 But her announcement Friday effectively ended the bitterly fought race.
 The contest had been marked by claims of voter suppression and a host of lawsuits filed by Abrams and her supporters.